-Malware can be used to destroy data, destroy hardware, steal information, create zombies (computers that hackers can control remotely), and other things that you really do not want to happen!
+Malware can be used to destroy data, destroy hardware, steal information, create zombies (computers that hackers can control remotely), and other things that you do not want to happen!

-Which are the most Frequent kinds of malware?
+Which are the most Frequent Kinds of malware?

 Adware is unwanted applications designed to throw ads up in your display, most frequently within an internet browser.

 A virus is a malware that attaches to a different application and, when implemented –usually unintentionally by the consumer –reproduces itself by changing other computer applications and trapping them with its bits of code.

 Worms are a kind of malware very similar to viruses.
 The difference is that worms are self-replicating.
 They distribute to other computers within a network and are usually designed to destroy files or wreak havoc in different ways.

 Trojans typically represent themselves as something helpful to deceive you.
 When it is in the system, the attackers supporting the Trojan gain unauthorized access to the computer.
 From that point, Trojans may be used to steal financial data or install threats such as viruses and ransomware.